HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Here are a few more tips to prevent sinking cakes:

-• Using an electric mixer, beat the egg whites and cream of tartar at moderate speed, not high.
-The frothy bubbles will be more stable.
+• Using an electric mixer, beat the egg whites and cream of tartar at a moderate speed, not high.
+Doing this will create more stable, frothy bubbles.

 • With the motor running, gradually add the granulated sugar to the egg whites at high speed, beating until firm peaks form.